oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/wtc-model.md

            RemoteName: CONVSVC
            # The comma-separated failover list that identifies the remote domain access points through which resources are imported.
            RemoteAccessPointList: RemoteAccessPoint
            # The name of the local access point that offers this service.
+Matches the Tuxedo domain
            LocalAccessPoint: LocalAccessPoint
          'WTCImportedService-2':
            ResourceName: QaTux1Conv2